 The selection process for the US/ICOMOS internship is highly competitive; approximately one in five applications is successful.
 Australia ICOMOS generally advertises for Expressions of Interest (via the website and E-News) in early November and December – we encourage applicants to spend time on their application and ensure it is of the highest quality.

-For further information on the program, see the Intern page of the US/ICOMOS website.
+For further information on the program, see the Internship page of the US/ICOMOS website.

 Australia ICOMOS US/ICOMOS intern for 2015